-Users can set a process to use only certain core(s) of the CPU by setting the CPU affinity of the process in task manager.
+Users can set an app or game to use only certain core(s) of the CPU by setting the CPU affinity of the app’s process in Task Manager.
 Users can also set the CPU Priority for each process so that Windows knows which processes to prioritize when it comes to managing CPU resources.

 Set CPU Affinity and Priority permanently by creating a shortcut for the process

 Since we have to tell Windows which CPU affinity to use and what priority should the process be every time when you start a process, program or application, we can create a shortcut for the program with parameters that tell Windows to do so.

 The next time you want to open the program, open it via the created shortcut and Windows should automatically set its CPU affinity and priority according to the parameters in the shortcut command you’ve set.
 Here’s how to do it.

 Note that this method will only work for apps and games that run on only one process.
 If you need to force set the priority and CPU affinity for apps that run on multiple processes such as chrome.exe, firefox.exe or msedge.exe, read: How to Auto Set Priority and Affinity in Windows 11/10 with Script.

 Step 1: Find out the hexadecimal value of CPU(s)